One of the barriers to creating new therapies for pediatric low grade gliomas is the lack of models for finding new drugs.

 Imagine An Answer has partnered with a Johns Hopkins University lab operated by Dr. Eric Rabbe, MD, P.h.D. to focus on finding a cure for pediatric low grade gliomas (LGG’s).
-This research is focusing on:
+This Phase I research focused on:

 - Identification of a gene called mTOR that is activated in the brain tumors of patients whose LGG has relapsed.
 This is key because identification of this gene enables Dr. Raabe and his team to zero in on a specific gene that signals the reappearance of LGG